Show HN: A website that heatmaps your city based on your housing preferences

 vindex10

 Also matched my place perfectly.
 With my work, leisure and commute requirements!
-Funny, I feel my requirements overfit on my habits - the area where I live is was the only highlighted area with no alternative sweet spots.
+Funny, I feel my requirements overfit on my habits - the area where I live was the only highlighted area with no alternative sweet spots.

 silisili